CornLab-Bangkit/CornLab/README.md

 | 7 | **Recommendation Tabs** | Access curated recommendations for corn and husk processing under dedicated tabs for a seamless and informative experience. |
 | 8 | **FAQs and App Info** | Explore the FAQs and usage guide under the settings page to learn about the app's features and how to use them effectively. |
 | 9 | **Seamless API Integration** | Different APIs are used for distinct purposes: one for analyzing corn leaf diseases and another for fetching corn and husk processing recommendations, ensuring specialized and reliable performance for each task. |

+Note: The core feature of the app allows users to capture or select corn leaf images using CameraX.
+These images are processed in the cloud with machine learning to detect diseases and provide treatment recommendations.
+With just a single tap, users can start the analysis, leveraging advanced technology for efficient diagnosis.
 ---